nenoNaninu/TypedSignalR.Client/README.md

 # Why TypedSignalR.Client?
 The C# SignalR Client is untyped.
 To call a Hub (server-side) function, you must specify the function defined in Hub using a string.
-You also have to manually determine the return type.
+We also have to determine the return type manually.
-Moreover, Registering a client function called from the server also requires a string, and the parameter types must be set manually.
+Moreover, registering a client function called from the server also requires a string, and we must set the parameter types manually.

 ```cs
 // pure SignalR Client